ece362-purdue/f2022-public-labs/readme.md

 # Fall 2023 ECE 362 Lab reources

 Lab Checkoff/Help Link: [https://engineering.purdue.edu/ece362/f22/lab/labutils/](https://engineering.purdue.edu/ece362/f22/lab/labutils/)
+Common Problems You May Run Into During this Course: [./common_problems/common_problems.md]

 (Sign in with your Purdue email.
 Only works inside of EE069.
 Does not work on personal computers.)